lingxiao/dialogue-systems/hw3/README.md

 # Preprocessing.

 We used two tokenization schemes.
 The first is nltk's vanilla tokenization scheme, which includes:
-* Bullet list
- * Nested bullet
-  * Sub-nested bullet etc
-* Bullet list item 2

 * lowercase all tokens
 * removing all non alphanumeric characters.

 Note in the last case if a nonalphanumeric character appears inside of a word, then it is removed from the word.
 For example.
 Punctuations are not removed.

 Next we usedd tworkenize found in tworkenize.py, this include:

 * stripping white space
 * removing emojis that do not appear consecutively with no space in between
 * lower case
 * split off edge punctuation

 See tworkenize.py for a comprehensive list of tokenization steps.